 9. Place the molds into the freezer overnight.

 1. You can use canned chunky azuki bean paste or red kidney bean paste too but it will taste a little different.

 2. To shorten your preparation time, you can always precook the azuki bean and refrigerated it until ready to use.
-What I usually do is I used left-over azuki beans from my azuki bean soup tong sui.
+What I usually do is to use left-over azuki beans from my azuki bean soup tong sui.

 3. If you prefer to have chunky azuki beans in the popsicle, don’t blend the mixture with a blender.
 Use a fork to mash it a little so that it won’t get harden as a bean when frozen.

-4. The taste of sweetness decreases in a lower temperature, so add a little more syrup in the mixture to make it a little sweeter than you want.
+4. The taste of sweetness decreases at a lower temperature, so add a little more syrup to the mixture to make it a little sweeter than you want.